 Beyond the Classroom

 Get a first hand understand of the natural history of bush ecosystems and wildlife conservation in South Africa.
-Spend a month camping in the bush learning about wildlife, plants, and ecosystems of this unique country.
+Spend a month camping in the bush near the Okavango Delta in northern Botswana learning about wildlife, plants, and ecosystems of this unique country.
 This course in Botswana offers many opportunities and challenges for students interested in field conservation.

 Discover and learn about the variety of ecosystems found in this southern African country.
 Visit landmarks like Etosha National Park, where students can see elephants, zebras and other large animals.
 Along the Namibian coast, students can sightsee as seals and whales swim in and near harbors.